 High School Equivalency Testing

 Harrison County Lifelong Learning is the Test Center for Region 10 in Southern Indiana.
 We serve Harrison, Crawford, Clark, Floyd, Scott and Washington Counties with the new high school equivalency assessment that replaced the General Educational Development test.
 The new assessment ensures Indiana offers a high school equivalency (HSE) test that matches employer demand and is both affordable and accessible.
 Students who successfully pass the HSE test will obtain an Indiana High School Equivalency Diploma.
-Upcoming tests are available in Jeffersonville and New Albany.
+Upcoming tests are available in New Albany.
 Please visit the High School Equivalency page for detailed eligibility and registration information.

 Scholarships Available to Harrison County Adults